brianauton/rails-futurizer/README.md

 ### Bugs Patched

+  The following bugs will be automatically patched when rails-futurizer is loaded.

   * When Rails 2.3 or older is used with Ruby 2.0 or newer, parameter log filtering in ActionController silently fails, causing all parameters to be logged regardless of filter settings.
-Rails-futurizer will automatically patch this bug for Rails 2.2.1 or newer.
+Patched for Rails 2.2.1 or newer.

+  * When Rails 2.2 - 3.0 is used with Ruby 2.0 or newer, saving an
+    ActiveRecord model that has an array assigned to one of its has_many associations will raise the exception "undefined method 'insert_record' for Array".
+Patched for all affected versions.